Low Activity Levels

 Also, here is a short explanation on how “activity %” is computed with Hubstaff.
 It represents the percent of seconds that the mouse or keyboard was interacted with on a specific time frame.
 So if you used the keyboard continuously for 30 seconds, then watched a training video for 9 minutes 30 seconds the activity % would be 5%.
 Because you only interacted with the computer directly for 5% of the total time.

 Another example would be if you were reading different articles online, the only ‘active’ time reported would be the few seconds it takes you to get to the next article, or to scroll down the page.
 So if you read 4 different pages for a total of 10 minutes its very likely that you only “interacted” for 20 or 30 seconds total.

-● 95% – 100% – This activity level is not sustainable over a period of more than 30 minutes or so for most employees.
+|Employees in this level are exceptionally efficient.
+Note that this activity level is not sustainable over a period of more than 30 minutes or so for most employees.

 |This is the activity that you could expect from an extremely active employee.
 If they reach these percentages on a consistent basis, they are working at a very good pace.

-|This is still a very acceptable activity level for a good employee.
-If they are working at these levels consistently across the day.
+|This is still a very acceptable activity level for a good employee – especially if they are working at these levels consistently across the day.

 |These are relatively low activity levels and the employee may be taking frequent breaks or doing things away from the computer.**

 |This is very low activity, and it means the employee is not doing much on the computer.**

 ** These are Hubstaff benchmarks based on customer data.
 We do not recommend evaluating employees solely on activity level alone.
 Backing activity data with proof, or other metrics for performance should always be taken in consideration when making staffing decisions.